-Mobile phones have been very big business for years, and as we tiptoe into 2020 and a new decade that trend is unlikely to change at all – as of right now almost five billion people will own or have access to a smartphone.
+Mobile phones have been massive business for years, and as we tiptoe into 2020 and a new decade, that trend is unlikely to change at all.
+As of right now, almost five billion people will own or have access to a smartphone.
 Industry analysts estimate that nearly one billion new smartphones are purchased every year, with the majority of users likely to upgrade their handsets within twenty-two months.
-That’s a hell of a lot of phones being bought and upgraded – and more often than not, with them come new phone cases.
+That’s a hell of a lot of phones being bought and upgraded and more often than not, with them come new phone cases.
 And what happens with the old cases?
 That’s right.
 Usually, they are thrown away by the tens of millions.

 The New Breed of Case

 What was once a niche market has recently become a booming slice of the mobile phone case business, mostly due to increased awareness of the issues facing our planet and our willingness to turn to products that don’t damage the environment.
 Phone cases no longer have to be eternal chunks of plastic that clog our rivers and oceans.
 There is an ever-increasing selection of affordable cases that are just as tough as plastic yet gentle on the earth.
 These include brands that are biodegradable and fashioned from natural resources such as cork, sustainable wood, flax straw and even coffee beans or pressed flowers.
 Eco-friendly materials, including recycled plastic and other non-toxic components, are commonplace now.
 Production often entails processes that are environmentally sound and carbon neutral.
 All of these come together to create a new line of cases that are as eco-friendly as possible, meaning you can ditch your slab of plastic and do your bit to help the planet.

 So it turns out plastic isn’t the be-all and end-all in terms of mobile phone cases.
 There are a heap of different options out there, and lots of exciting companies producing eco-friendly alternatives that we can start using if we want to help planet earth.
 For example: